zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ???

-When we write Rust, particularly Async Rust, we get bogged down by details.
+ - When writing Async Rust, we get bogged down by details

-There's a lot of new syntax to pay attention to.
+   - New syntax
+   - Confusing error messages
+   - Confusing types
-And when we get into the weeds of writing code, we encounter confusing error messages, and solving problems, we can sometimes forget about the problems we're solving.
+   - We can forget about the actual problems we're solving.

+TODO: My intro
+TODO: Relevance of async rust
 In this talk, I want to present a high level, mental picture about what Async Rust is and how we can think about problems with it.

 I'm Zainab, I'm a functional programmer and trainer, and I'm particularly interested in how we think about concurrency.